docker/docs/docker-hub/onboarding-faqs.md

 numbers and lowercase letters.
 You cannot use any special characters or spaces.
 For more information, see [Docker ID](../docker-id/index.md).
 If your admin enforces [Single sign-on (SSO)](../single-sign-on/index.md), a Docker ID is provisioned for new users.

-Developers may have multiple Docker IDs in order to separate their Docker IDs  that are associated with an organization in Docker Business, and their personal use Docker IDs.
+Developers may have multiple Docker IDs in order to separate their Docker IDs  that are associated with an organization in Docker Business or Team, and their personal use Docker IDs.

 ### What if my Docker ID is taken?